cristoichkov/GBS_Bioinf_Process_Mamm/Final_project.md

 <img src="out/R_plots/clust_missing_data.png" width="800">
 </p>
 <p align="center">
-Figure 8.- Scheme showing the effects of using a low minimum coverage (= 2) and a high coverage (= 6), taken from Mastretta-Yanes et al. (2015)
+Figure 8.- Effect of different clustering thresholds on missing data.
+Each color represents the minimum number of samples that must have data at a given locus for it to be retained in the final data set.
 </p>

 <p align="center">
 <img src="out/R_plots/mindepth_missing_data.png" width="800">
 </p>
 <p align="center">
-Figure 9.- Scheme showing the effects of using a low minimum coverage (= 2) and a high coverage (= 6), taken from Mastretta-Yanes et al. (2015)
+Figure 9.- Effect of different mindepth on missing data.
+Each color represents the minimum number of samples that must have data at a given locus for it to be retained in the final data set.
 </p>

 ##### Impact of lost data on topology and phylogenetic resolution